Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Work_Days = Wholeweeks * 5 + EndDays

-The Whole Calculation in Work_Days Function.
+The Whole Calculation in the Work_Days Function.

 The full VBA Code of the Work_Days() Function is given below: